phpbench/phpbench/docs/benchmark-runner.rst

 Overriding Iterations and Revolutions
 -------------------------------------

-The benchmark runner can override the number of :ref:`revolutions
+The benchmark runner can override the number of :ref:`metadata_revolutions
 <revolutions>` and
 :ref:`iterations <iterations>` which will be executed: